vS-Graphs: Tightly Coupling Visual SLAM and 3D Scene Graphs Exploiting Hierarchical Scene Understanding: Introduction

-Inspired by LiDAR-based \sgraphs \cite{sgraphsp}, this paper proposes a \ac{VSLAM} framework titled \textbf{visual S-Graphs} (vS-Graphs), which seamlessly integrates scene graph generation within the \ac{SLAM} process. vS-Graphs operates in real time and employs both visual and depth data to enhance map reconstruction and camera pose estimation.
-It reliably incorporates \enquote{building components} (\ie wall and ground surfaces), \enquote{structural elements} (\ie rooms and floors), and their spatial associations to produce a more structured and semantically coherent environmental representation.
-Unlike LiDAR-based S-Graphs, which derive semantic–relational structures from geometric data, vS-Graphs exploits the richer semantic and appearance information available in visual data to both validate and contextualize structural elements.
+Inspired by LiDAR-based \textit{S-Graphs} \cite{sgraphsp}, this paper proposes a \ac{VSLAM} framework, \textbf{visual S-Graphs} (vS-Graphs), that tightly couples scene graph construction with VSLAM through joint optimization in a unified factor graph. vS-Graphs operates in real time and employs both visual and depth data to enhance map reconstruction and camera pose estimation.
+It reliably incorporates ``building components'' (\textit{i.e.,} wall and ground surfaces), ``structural elements'' (\textit{i.e.,} rooms and floors), and their spatial associations to produce a more geometry-aware and semantically coherent environment representation.
+Unlike LiDAR-based S-Graphs, which rely purely on geometric cues, vS-Graphs exploits the richer semantic and appearance information available in visual data to validate and contextualize structural elements.
 This not only strengthens category verification but also establishes a scalable foundation for incorporating additional components in future extensions.
-The framework also generates interpretable 3D scene graphs with hierarchical optimization capabilities that pair robot poses from the underlying \ac{SLAM} with detected entities, as depicted in Fig.~\ref{fig_overall}.
-With this, the contributions of the paper are summarized below: \begin{itemize} \item A real-time multi-threaded \ac{VSLAM} framework that constructs optimizable 3D scene graphs during map reconstruction, \item A vision-based method for recognizing and mapping building components (\ie wall and ground surfaces), enhancing map richness and trajectory estimation, \item A mechanism for extracting high-level structural elements from the localized building components for advancing scene understanding; and \item Publicly available source code to facilitate reproducibility and further research in the field. \end{itemize}
+The result is an optimizable, hierarchical 3D scene graph generated online alongside trajectory estimation, pairing robot poses from the underlying SLAM pipeline with recognized semantic entities, as depicted in Fig.~\ref{fig_overall}.
+With this, the contributions of the paper are: \begin{itemize} \item A real-time multi-threaded \ac{VSLAM} framework that generates optimizable 3D scene graphs during map reconstruction, \item A vision-based method for recognizing and mapping building components (\textit{i.e.,} wall and ground surfaces), enhancing map richness and trajectory estimation, \item A mechanism for extracting high-level structural elements from the localized building components for advancing scene understanding; and \item Publicly available source code to facilitate reproducibility and further research in the field. \end{itemize}